rutujar/helloworld_travis_demo/README.md

-This is a demo project implemented various Continous Integration tools using Travis, Jenkins,Appveyor,Circle and so on.
+In this project, your goal is to write a program and implement various Continous Integration tools using Travis, Jenkins,Appveyor,Circle CI for my Internship @KPIT.

 # To run and test my project
 *  Fork the document
 *  open travis website, enable the repository
 *  build the project

+## Support Me
+If you liked this, leave a star and fork it! :star:

+If you liked this and also liked my other work, be sure to follow me for more! :slightly_smiling_face: